Author: Alexander K. Cox

 An aggrieved party may file a “Petition for Citation to Show Cause Why an Accounting Should Not Be Filed by the Agent of the Power of Attorney of (principal)” (Id).
 Each interested party identified in the petition may then respond by answering the petition, or filing preliminary objection.
 All responsive pleadings must be filed within 20 days of the date of notice or the date of the filing, whichever is later (Orphans’ Court Rules 3.6, 3.7).
 The petitioner must have standing and the petitioner must allege fraud or misrepresentation by the agent.
 The court is unlikely to burden an agent with the costs of an accounting merely because the petitioner wants to determine if any impropriety occurred.
 The petitioner must have cause to believe impropriety occurred.

-An agent under power of attorney has a fiduciary duty to his principal.
-A fiduciary is required to use such common skill, prudence and caution as a prudent man, under similar circumstances, would exercise in connection with the management of his own estate, and may be surcharged for any losses to the estate resulting from his negligence (Estate of Lohm, 269 A.2d 451, 454 [Pa.
+An agent under power of attorney has a fiduciary duty to their principal.
+A fiduciary is required to use such common skill, prudence and caution as a prudent person, under similar circumstances, would exercise in connection with the management of their own estate, and may be surcharged for any losses to the estate resulting from their negligence (Estate of Lohm, 269 A.2d 451, 454 [Pa.
 1970]).
-The objector has the initial burden of showing that the agent breached his fiduciary duty to the decedent/principal (Estate of Maurice, 249 A.2d 334, 336 [Pa.
+The objector has the initial burden of showing that the agent breached their fiduciary duty to the decedent/principal (Estate of Maurice, 249 A.2d 334, 336 [Pa.
 1969]).
 If this burden is met, the burden shifts to the agent, who must show that the agent used due care when acting as an agent under the power of attorney (Id).

 The deprivation of another’s right of property in, or use or possession of, a chattel, or other interference therewith, without the owner’s consent and without lawful justification (Stevenson v.
 Econ.
 Bank of Ambridge, 413 Pa.
 442, 451 [1964]).
 For the tort of conversion, the chattel must belong to the party that is injured by the conversion (Pearl Assurance Co. v.
 Nat’l Ins.
 Agency, Inc., 30 A.2d 333, 337 [Pa.
 Super.
 Ct.
 1943]).